nf-core/dualrnaseq/docs/usage.md

 ### Additional parameters

 The following two parameters are associated with the sequencing library type.
-Their defaults are shown below, but should be changed to the experiment-specific values
+Their defaults are shown below, but should be changed to the experiment-specific values.

 `single_end False`